Almighty-Tycoons/Swap-Numbers/README.md

 <b>Discipline | <b>Computer Science and Engineering
 :--|:--|
 <b> Lab | <b> Computer Programming Lab
 <b> Experiment|     <b> 1.
-(KCS-101/KCS-201) WAP that Swaps values of two variables using a third variable.
+Write A Program that Swaps values of two variables using a third variable.

 <h5> About the Lab (Objective) : </h5>

-To learn how to swap values of two variables using a third variable.
+The lab is created to to introduce students to the basic knowledge of programming fundamentals of C language and to impart writing skill of C programming to the students and solving problems.

 <h5> About the Experiment : </h5>